satinder147/DeepWay/README.md

 <br>4)Change the COM port name in blind_runner.py
 <br>5)run blind_runner.py(make sure to connect the arduino before running)

+## Liked it
+Tell me if you liked it by giving a star.
+Also check out my other repositories, I always make cool stuff.
+I even have a youtube channel "reactor science" where I post all my work.
 ## Have Questions ??
 You can contact me on my facebook page <a href="https://www.facebook.com/reactorscience/">"reactor science"</a>